-Parshas Bo mentions the mitzvah of pidyon haben, redeeming the bechor, the first-born boy.
-The mitzvah is performed optimally when the baby turns a month old, by giving a cohen five sela’im, equal to about 96 grams, of silver (Chazon Ish).
+This week’s parsha includes the mitzvah of pidyon haben, redeeming the bechor, the firstborn, if it is a boy.
+The mitzvah is performed optimally when the baby turns a month old, by giving a kohein five sela’im of silver, equal to about 96 grams of silver (Chazon Ish).

 The dollar value of the five sela’im varies, depending on the market price of silver.
-Some people have the custom of giving the cohen six coins, in case the coins are defective and do not contain enough silver.
+Some people have the custom of giving the kohein six coins, in case one of the coins is defective and does not contain enough silver.
 The truth is that one has to research how much silver content there is in the coins.
 Old US silver dollars did have enough silver, but most coins today have little metallic value.
 We will talk more about this shortly.

 WHO IS REQUIRED TO REDEEM THE BECHOR?

-The obligation rests on the father of a boy who is the first-born of his mother and was born through natural delivery.
-If the father is a cohen or a levi, or if the mother is the daughter of a cohen or a levi, there is no mitzvah of pidyon haben.
-Usually, the question of whether one’s mother is a bas kohein or levi does not affect a person’s halachic status; however, since pidyon haben is dependent on the boy being the first-born of his mother, her pedigree is taken into consideration concerning whether there is a requirement to redeem her son (Bechoros 47a).
+The obligation rests on the father of a boy who is the firstborn of his mother and was born through natural delivery.
+If the father is a kohein or a levi, or if the mother is the daughter of a kohein or a levi, there is no mitzvah of pidyon haben.
+Usually, the question of whether one’s mother is a bas kohein or levi does not affect a person’s halachic status; however, since pidyon haben is dependent on the boy being the firstborn of his mother, her yichus is taken into consideration (Bechoros 47a).

-WHAT HAPPENS IF A COHEN MARRIED A DIVORCEE?
+WHAT HAPPENS IF A KOHEIN MARRIED A DIVORCEE?

-If a cohen married a divorcee or any other woman prohibited to him, the children born are challalim, which means that they have become defiled and therefore lose their status as kohanim.
-The daughters may not marry kohanim, and the firstborn son born to this cohen from this woman needs to be redeemed just like any yisroel.
-Furthermore, his son’s son will also require pidyon haben like any other yisroel.
+If a kohein married a divorcee or any other woman prohibited to a kohein, the children of this union are challalim, which means that they have become defiled and therefore lose their status as kohanim.
+The daughters may not marry kohanim, and the firstborn son born to a kohein from this woman needs to be redeemed, just like any yisroel.
+Furthermore, his son’s son will also require pidyon haben, like any other yisroel.

 WHAT IS THE HALACHA OF A BECHOR BORN THROUGH CAESARIAN SECTION?

 Switching sub-topics, only a naturally-born child has the status of a bechor for pidyon haben purposes.
 There is no mitzvah of pidyon haben if the boy was delivered through caesarian section.
-His younger brother is also not considered a first-born even if he is born through natural delivery.
+His younger brother is also not considered firstborn, even if he is born through natural delivery.
 Similarly, a boy born after a miscarriage is not a bechor for purposes of the mitzvah of pidyon haben (Bechoros 46a).
-This last halacha depends on how far advanced was the terminated pregnancy, a topic that we will leave for a different time.
+This last halacha depends on how far advanced the terminated pregnancy was, a topic that we will leave for a different time.

 WHAT HAPPENS IF NO ONE REDEEMS THE BECHOR?

-If the father cannot or does not redeem the bechor, other people can redeem him but are not required to do so.
-However, if no one redeemed the bechor as a child, then he is required to redeem himself when he becomes an adult (Kiddushin 29a).
+If the father cannot or does not redeem the bechor, other people can redeem him, but are not required to do so.
+However, if no one redeemed the bechor as a child, he is required to redeem himself when he reaches adulthood (Kiddushin 29a).

 Many men who are not from an observant background did not have a pidyon haben.
-At a pidyon haben that I once performed (I am a cohen), the grandfather of the newly redeemed baby came over to me, saying, “You know, I am also a first-born and a baal tshuva.
-I can’t imagine anyone ever made a pidyon haben for me.”
-And so two pidyonim were performed on the same day, one for the grandson and one for the grandfather!
+At a pidyon haben that I once performed (I am a kohein), the grandfather of the newly redeemed baby came over to me, saying, “You know, I am also firstborn and a baal teshuvah.
+I can’t imagine anyone made a pidyon haben for me.”
+And so, two pidyonim were performed on the same day, one for the grandson and one for the grandfather!

 WHAT IS THE PROCEDURE?

-As opposed to other mitzvos such as bris mila and a wedding where the mitzvah is performed first and then the festive meal is eaten, pidyon haben is performed during the meal in order to call attention to the mitzvah.
+As opposed to other mitzvos, such as bris milah and a wedding, where the mitzvah is performed first and then the festive meal is eaten, pidyon haben is performed during the meal, in order to call attention to the mitzvah.
 (In some Yerushalmi circles, they actually perform the pidyon first, and then begin the seudah.)

-The procedure is as follows: after the assembled have made hamotzi and taken their seats, the father brings the bechor to the cohen, who is seated at a place of honor.
-The custom is to bring the bechor on a large silver platter.
+The usual procedure is as follows: After the assembled have made hamotzi and taken their seats, the father brings the bechor to the kohein, who is seated at a place of honor.
+The custom is to bring the bechor on a large, silver platter.
 Many have the custom of placing sugar cubes, cloves of garlic, and jewelry on the platter.
-The father declares to the cohen that the baby is firstborn and must be redeemed.
+The father declares to the kohein that the baby is firstborn and must be redeemed.

-The cohen then responds with the famous and enigmatic question: “Mai Ba-is Tefay?”
+The kohein then responds with the famous and enigmatic question: “Mai ba’is tefei?”
 Which do you prefer?
 Would you rather have your child or the five sela’im of pidyon?

-The father responds that he would prefer his son, and that he is prepared to redeem his son.
-He then recites the bracha on the mitzvah and the bracha of shehechiyanu, and places the coins into the cohen’s right hand.
-The cohen waves the coins over the head of the bechor while blessing him.
-Then the cohen recites the Birkas Cohanim and other words of blessing on the head of the bechor.
-The procedure is completed by the cohen reciting a bracha on a cup of wine and drinking it.
+The father responds that he would prefer his son, and that he is prepared to perform the redemption.
+He then recites the bracha on the mitzvah and the bracha of shehechiyanu, and places the coins into the kohein’s right hand.
+The kohein waves the coins over the head of the bechor while blessing him.
+Then, the kohein recites the birchas kohanim and other words of blessing over the head of the bechor.
+The procedure is completed by the kohein reciting a bracha on a cup of wine and drinking it.

-WHAT DOES IT MEAN WHEN THE COHEN SAYS “MAI BA-IS TEFAY?” — DOES THE FATHER REALLY HAVE A CHOICE?
+WHAT DOES IT MEAN WHEN THE KOHEIN SAYS “MAI BA’IS TEFEI?” — DOES THE FATHER REALLY HAVE A CHOICE?

-The wording of the cohen’s question, “Which do you prefer?” — implying that the father has a choice — is extremely strange.
+The wording of the kohein’s question, “Which do you prefer?” — implying that the father has a choice — is extremely strange.
 Halachically, there is no choice or option.
 The father has a mitzvah to fulfill, which he is required to observe.
-So why does the cohen suggest to the father that he has a choice?
+So, why does the kohein suggest to the father that he has a choice?

 WHY DO SOME PEOPLE PLACE GARLIC CLOVES AND SUGAR CUBES ON THE PLATTER THAT HOLDS THE BABY?

 There are many customs that have developed around the mitzvah of pidyon haben.
 Some people place pieces of garlic, sugar cubes, or candies alongside the bechor when he is brought in for the pidyon.
-Among the many reasons I have heard for this custom: The sugar cubes show that the mitzvos are sweet, and garlic is a symbol of and segulah for fertility.
+The sugar cubes show that the mitzvos are sweet, and garlic is a symbol of and segulah for fertility.
 Some say that when participants take home the sugar and the garlic and use them for cooking their own meals at home, they increase the numbers of people who “participated” in the pidyon haben meal, all of whom will be blessed by this.

 WHEN IS THE PIDYON PERFORMED?
 WHY IS THE MINHAG TO PERFORM PIDYON HABEN IN THE AFTERNOON?